oweb36/mws-docs/Characters/Air Conditioners/AEX.md

 Despite this, HR is not arrogant or a bully.
 He just keeps to himself.
 HR also does not like hurting others physically despite him being a gruff boi.
 HR would rather be alone and not interact with people rather than interact with others and potentially hurt them (maybe).
 He can join parties or large-aah people events for extroverts, but he would just be silent.

+HR also has one good side, but it doesn't manifest in a good way.
+He cares for people, but mostly to AEX.
+He cares and will protect his siblings (AEX).
+HR usually does not do this for others, and even if he does so its mostly a one-time-off thing.
+Don't expect him to potect you randomly eh!

 HR is basically a gruff introvert.
+He is good but he ain't nice.

 ### PCR
 PCR is the only one whose normal in AEX.
 Her headspace/mental state is the most ok out of all.
 She's also the only female.